 Grapevine Pruning Techniques: Double-Pruning with a Pre-Pruner Machine

 While essential to growing a balanced grapevine each vintage, this laborious process is a leading cause for employee injuries—often straining shoulder, hand or back muscles.
-Keeping our employees healthy is just as important as keeping the plants healthy, so we are experimenting with a new double-pruning technique this year using a machine called the Visio pre-pruner.
+Keeping our employees healthy is just as important as keeping the plants healthy, so we are experimenting with a new double-pruning technique using a machine called the Visio pre-pruner, as demonstrated in the above video.
 The machine pruner handles the first, most physical part of the cutting, then our team will follow and hand prune the grapevine into a two-bud spur—the most critical step in the pruning process.

 Machine pruning has been around since the 1980s but only recently started gaining mainstream acceptance in California wine country—not only because of employee safety benefits, but also because the technology has made huge strides in efficiency and precision.
 Now, machine pruners have automated sensors that open and close their jaws around the metal stakes in the vineyard row and end posts.
 The pruners’ blades can comb through the vineyard’s canopy and slice off the wood without cutting the delicate trellis wires.
 It’s a very clean, meticulous piece of equipment that allows us to maintain quality of our viticultural practices while keeping our staff healthy.

 The cost of an employee getting injured far exceeds the cost of this piece of equipment, but the savings don’t end there.
 The pre-pruner machine attaches to a standard tractor and is 15-20% faster than conventional pruning by hand.
 We expect at 90% decrease in the possibility of pruning-related injuries to our employees as a result.
 It will pay for itself within five years.